MikeHamilton-RW/release-collector/README.md

 ## Trigger via repo dispatch
-- You probably don't want to create an entire release colelction each time you push this yaml script, so I highly reccomend only run on repository_dispatch:
+- You probably don't want to create an entire release collection each time you push this yaml script, so I highly reccomend only run on repository_dispatch:
 ```
 curl -H "Accept: application/vnd.github.everest-preview+json" \
     -H "Authorization: token ${GITHUB_TOKEN}" \